We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Height: 10 inches

-- Good for: All sleeping types, sleepers with lower body weight
+- Good for: all sleeping types, sleepers with less weight

 The EOS Trilux Organic Mattress is the only all-foam mattress in the EOS collection, with three customizable layers of latex foam.
 Latex foam provides pressure relief and is bouncy, breathable, and durable.